Penn State - Administrative

 RECORDS RETENTION, DISPOSITION AND DESTRUCTION SCHEDULES:

-Schedules will be developed as both General Schedules for particular categories of records, and as schedules for the records of a particular office.
+Schedules will be developed for particular categories of records and for the records of a particular office.
 All general schedules shall be included in the General University Reference Utility (GURU) as part of the General Retention, Disposition and Destruction Schedule.
 Disposition information for specific financial forms is included as Financial Document Retention Schedule in the General University Reference Utility (GURU).

 Units shall annually review the records in their possession and under their operational jurisdiction, and document such review.
 The regulations defined in this policy must be consulted and followed in determining the retention, disposition and destruction of the records they manage.